 Visitor fields are, well, pretty much what they sound like.
 They are the fields in Qualified where you will store everything you wish to track and know about your website visitors.
 Visitor fields contain information you might gather through chatting/talking to a lead directly, information they might have given you explicitly through a lead form or bot, or other info that might be pulled from an external system, like Salesforce, Pardot or Clearbit.
-Additionally, there are some "hidden" visitor fields that don't show up in the sales console, but are tracked as part of that visitor.
+Additionally, there are some "hidden" visitor fields that don't show up in Qualified, but are tracked as part of that visitor.
 In this guide, we'll cover how to create visitor fields, how to map visitor fields to Salesforce, and how to set hidden field values and map them to Salesforce.

 As an administrator, first time you navigate to the Settings > Visitor Fields screen, you'll notice that there are a few default lead fields for name, email and company, which tend to be defaults for every company.
 By clicking on the (+) icon, you can add additional lead fields and set their corresponding data type.
 Data types are useful for pre-populating some data (as in the case of a pick list of values) and they will be used for validation when data is being inserted into the fields (such as a valid email address).